 “These milestones and their related timeframes will form part of your initial plan.
 That way everyone has a clear notion of how the project will progress.
 Plus, how milestones relate to one another to ensure project success.
 Meeting these milestones – and so keeping the project on track – should certainly be recognised.”

 Provide training and reinforcement

 “The last point is training and reinforcement.
 Say a new software package is being rolled out through an organisation.
 You train people to use it properly and reinforce the reasons why the change is required.
 Otherwise, you risk people not embracing the new software.
 This can impact on your business goals.

 “Reinforce the benefits of the change, and help those who may be struggling with it.
 As a result, you ensure everyone is brought along on the change journey at a key time – the rollout of the change.

 “If you have a clear vision and a detailed plan, you collaborate with people to develop and implement it.
 Consequently, all levels of the organisation reinforce the authentic message about why the change is necessary.
 And your project is much more likely to succeed.”

 Do you want to master change management?

-Well, you can with CSU.
+Well, you can with Charles Sturt University.
 You can learn more about these essentials skills with our convenient single subject study program.
 Available for online study, so you can learn around your work and family commitments, our project management and change management subjects will give you the knowledge you need to make a difference in your workplace.
 And if they inspire you to take your study further – such as the Bachelor of Business (Management) – you could receive credit towards your degree for your single subject study.